ZenSoftware/zen/README.md

 - [x] NPM scripts for versioned releases of the **api** server as a containerized Docker image. [node:14-alpine](https://hub.docker.com/_/node?tab=description&ref=hackernoon.com) is used as the Docker container base image, and the appropriate `tsconfig.app.json` configurations are being applied for the Node v14 Nest app.
 - [x] Enforced code formatting via [Prettier](https://prettier.io/) & [import-sort](https://www.npmjs.com/package/prettier-plugin-import-sort), guaranteeing all contributions to the project are standardized with predictable structure, and clear legibility.
 - [x] [Compodoc](https://compodoc.app/) to generate Nest & Angular documentation.

+---

+### Project Founders Notes
+#### ~ Peter Hoang
+If I could be so humble as to mention a few personal things about myself.
+I have recentely built 2 very complex monorepo projects utilizing Nest and Angular, both using Nx as the project manager.
+The first web portal I ended up integrating Prisma v1 into the data layer, and the most recent project is utilizing Prisma v2.
+Through this experience, I felt the longing to give back to the community and share some of the things I have learnt.
+This open source project is my attempt to give back to the community.

+### ⛩ Zen ⛩  - A Modern Full Stack SPA Portal

+[ ] TODO: Mission statement goes here